htcondor/htcondor/docs/grid-computing/grid-universe.rst

 Fifth, run the *rvgahp_server* program on the remote machine.
-You must ensure it remains running during the entire time you are submitting and runnings jobs on the batch system.
+You must ensure it remains running during the entire time you are submitting and running jobs on the batch system.

 .. code-block:: text